-This is the complete list of articles from magazine issue of Cinema Scope issue 56.
-We post a few selected articles from each issue on the site.
-For the complete content, and to help Cinema Scope continue, please subscribe to the magazine, or consider the instant digital download version. * Articles available available Read more →
+This is the complete list of articles from magazine issue of Cinema Scope #57.
+We post selected articles from each issue on the site.
+For the complete content please subscribe to the magazine, or consider the instant digital download version.
+INTERVIEWS Architecture of Desire: Joanna Hogg’s Exhibition by Paul Read more →

 Cinema Scope Magazine